Theoretical analysis of cross-validation for estimating the risk of the k-Nearest Neighbor classifier: Assessing the gap between L O and classification error

-Let us conclude this section with a corollary, which provides a finite-sample bound on the gap between $\Rhp(\hat f_k)$ and $R(\hat f_k) = \E\croch{L(\hat f_k)}$ with high probability.
-It relies on the combination of the exponential concentration result we derived for $\Rhp(\hat f_k)$ (Theorem~\ref{Prop : ConcentrationLpO:bis}) with our upper bound on the bias \eqref{Equ : BiasLpO}. \begin{cor} With the notation of Theorems~\ref{Prop : ConcentrationLpO:bis} and~\ref{Prop : Consistency}, let us assume $p,k \geq 1$ with $p+k\leq n$, and $ p \leq n/2+1$.
+Let us conclude this section with a corollary, which provides a finite-sample bound on the gap between $\Rh_{p,n}$ and $R(\hat f_k) = \E\croch{L(\hat f_k)}$ with high probability.
+It is stated under the same restriction on $p$ as the previous Theorem~\ref{Prop : Consistency} it is based on, that is for $p\leq \sqrt{k}$. \begin{cor} With the notation of Theorems~\ref{Prop : ConcentrationLpO:bis} and~\ref{Prop : Consistency}, let us assume $p,k \geq 1$ with $p \leq \sqrt{k}$, $\sqrt{k}+k\leq n$, and $ p \leq n/2+1$.
 Then for every $x>0$, there exists an event with probability at least $1 - 2e^{-x}$ such that

-\end{cor} Let us observe that if $k$ is kept fixed (independent of $n$), making this gap decrease to 0 is possible following our upper bound by requiring $p/n \to 0$ as $n$ tends to $+\infty$.
-More precisely it allows to achieve a convergence rate of $1/\sqrt{n}$ as long as $p=O(\sqrt{n})$.